Injectable Fillers Dr Cruises Philosophy

 Again, look to the right and notice where fat descent or fat loss creates the obvious signs of aging.
 This may surprise you.
-Many people seek consultation with Dr. Cruise saying "Dr. Cruise, please remove the excess skin from my eyelids and cheeks."
+Many people seek consultation with Joseph T Cruise, MD saying "Joseph T Cruise, MD, please remove the excess skin from my eyelids and cheeks."
 Skin excess often is not the only culprit especially in younger patients.
 Volume loss is responsible as well.

 From top to bottom, lets review the areas where volume loss and/or descent is the major issue.
 These issues were outlined in the Overview section.
 Now, I will go over my preferred treatment.
 Remember, each patient has individual problems.
 The following is a general overview of how most patients are treated in my practice.